 Lead scoring is a perfect example of that.

-It creates a way for businesses to improve the quality of leads that get handed over to their sales teams which improves conversion rates and generates higher revenues.
+It creates a way for businesses to improve the quality of leads that get handed over to their sales teams, improving conversion rates and generating higher revenues.

-Lead scoring is a way to rank leads in order to determine their sales-readiness.
+Lead scoring is a way to rank leads to determine their sales readiness.
 Leads are scored based on the interest they show in your business, their current place in the buying cycle, and their overall company fit—and then they’re fast-tracked to sales or developed through lead nurturing.

 In this blog, we are going to outline 10 steps to develop your own lead scoring model.

 Effective lead scoring relies on data to assign scores to each lead so identifying what information matters most is key.

 Start by looking at information from both your marketing and sales teams.
 Look at past deals and current opportunities in your sales funnel to understand what traits your customers have in common and what information makes them easy to identify.